wandb/text-extraction/README.md

 ipython -m weave_ui_server
 ```

+The above prints a link to the UI

-You can also see the underlying artifacts at https://wandb.ai/<entity>/<project>/artifacts
+You can also see the underlying W&B artifacts by going to https://wandb.ai, browsing to your project, and clicking the artifacts tab.